cve-search/CveXplore/README.rst

 The CveXplore package aims to provide an object related way to interact with the data collected or hosted by a cve-search instance.
 It provides an ambiguous way to interact either to the cve-search mongodb or to the cve-search API.

+From version 0.2.5 onwards CveXplore has the possibility to populate and update the database without the need of any of the cve-search binaries and thus providing the same functionality as cve-search but without the GUI components.

+A click command line functionality is being build but for now still in progress...

 All the data provided by this interaction is converted into objects before being returned.
 And thus providing a way to interact with objects rather then with raw data.